aw-junaid/Computer-Science/Web Technologies/Serverless/course/Installing.md

 ---

 By following these steps, you will have a basic serverless setup that can be expanded with various functions and services across different cloud providers.
-Let me know if you need further details on a specific platform or configuration!